| True Stories? Urban Legends? Chain Letters? Could be one or all

 he was arrested & put in a concentration camp.
 He never saw his wife or his home again

+for all the 35 years in between.
 The pastor asked him if he would allow him to take him for a little ride.
 They

 drove to Staten Island & to the same house where the pastor had taken the woman three